 To get to the beach you need to look out for the sign on the main A149 which takes you down a narrow lane (Beach Road) all the way to the golf course at the end.
 It’s just west of Holme-next-the-Sea village.
-There’s lots of parking spaces available in a car park on the right hand side (£3.50 for the day).
+There’s lots of parking spaces available in a car park on the right hand side (approx £5 for the day) - see parking restrictions above for 2021.
 You then have a very pleasant walk over the golf course, and over the sand dunes to finally arrive at the beach.
 It’s not far, but would be slightly difficult for pushchairs as there are no board walks, but its certainly not impossible, and the compacted paths make it a bit easier for you.

 Once on the beach;